Frequently Asked Questions About the RN-BS Program

 How do I apply?

-Applications for the Online RN-BS Program are accepted for the fall and spring semesters.
-The application deadlines are: July 1 for the fall semester and November 1 for the spring semester.
+Applications for the RN-BS Program are accepted for the fall and spring semesters.
+The application deadlines are: June 15 for the Fall semester and November 1, for the Spring semester.
 Please see the Admission Requirements page for further information.

 What is the minimum GPA for admission consideration?